 The Manual Touch PT story

 In order to re-educate patients to use their new body alignment, as well as optimize their function, therapeutic exercise and education is needed.
-So, as a complement to my manual skills, I began studying Applied Functional Science.
+So, as a complement to my manual skills, I became certified in Applied Functional Science.
 This is a holistic therapeutic exercise approach I use to discover what area of the body led to a patient’s injury or symptoms and to show patients how to prevent new or further injury.
 In addition, after I opened The Manual Touch PT in 2010, I brought my passion for running into my practice, by creating services for runners and triathletes to improve their performance and prevent injury.